fooltowise/fooltowise.github.io/_posts/2020-02-04-What-Is-Wisdom.markdown

 Homo Sapiens has been living on this planet for around 200'000 years.
 In this time-lapse, the common knowledge acquired has been gigantic.
 Wisdom is domain related and there is no way that someone could figure out on his own the cumulative wisdom of the entire human species.
 Nobody is that smart.

 Instead of reproducing the mistakes of others, we should seek to profit from the experiences and lessons learned by others, both living and dead.
 Books are a fantastic tool for this purpose, but are far from the only one.
-The popular saying may apply here: *“There are three kinds of men.
+The popular saying may apply here: **_“There are three kinds of men.
 The ones that learn by readin'.
 The few who learn by observation.
-The rest of them have to pee on the electric fence for themselves.”*  I'm sure you get the idea.
+The rest of them have to pee on the electric fence for themselves.”_**  I'm sure you get the idea.

 Isaac Newton is an interesting example.
 When he confessed that "If he had seen a little bit further, it was by standing on the shoulders of giants", he simply acknowledged that he benefited from the cumulative intellectual progress done by his predecessors, among whom we find Kepler, Copernicus, Hookes and Descartes.
 Newton is now buried at Westminster Abbey.
-On his grave we can read a rather uncommon epitaph: "Here lies that which was mortal of Sir Isaac Newton".
+On his grave we can read a rather uncommon epitaph: **"Here lies that which was mortal of Sir Isaac Newton"**.
 We could do worse than inspiring ourselves from Newton.

 ![Newton's epitaph]({{ site.baseurl }}/assets/images/isaac-newton-grave.jpg)

 If there is a recurrence in people who led a good life, you will find that most of them read a lot.
 According to Descartes, the reading of all good books is like conversation with the finest minds of past centuries.
 Without doubt these great minds encountered most of the issues we are still dealing with.
 As students of history we often realize that the wisdom of civilizations is written and forgotten, written and forgotten, written and forgotten.
-Why should we waste time, resources and often pain to learn what others have been through countless times?
-Making friends with the finest minds of the past is for sure a good way to become wiser one step at a time.
+Why should we waste time, resources and often pain to learn what others have been through countless times? **Making friends with the finest minds of the past is for sure a good way to become wiser one step at a time.**